top of page

 Logo_CLEAR.png

 Standard hunt seat riding apparel consists of breeches, riding boots, and a helmet.
-If you are not ready to invest, jeans and a sturdy, heeled shoe will suffice.
+If you are not ready to invest, jeans and a sturdy, heeled boot will suffice.
 All riders are required to wear an ASTM/SEI-approved helmet.
 Other types of helmets (e.g., bicycle) are not permitted.
 Riders are welcome to borrow our helmets at the barn.
+Long hair must be pulled back into a low ponytail.

 Tank tops and open-toed shoes of any kind are strictly prohibited.

-We love welcoming our new students and beginner riders!
-For your first lesson, we recommend arriving about 30 minutes in advance so we can get to know you and tack up one of our fantastic school horses for your lesson.
+We love welcoming new students and beginner riders!
+For your first lesson, we recommend arriving about 30 minutes in advance so we can get to know each other, go over the rules of the barn and teach you how to tack up one of our fantastic school horses for your lesson.
 Please be sure to bring:

 What payment methods do you accept?

-We currently accept cash, checks, and Venmo.
+For new riders, shows, and events we currently accept cash, checks, and Venmo.
 Please write all checks payable to On Course Riding Academy.
-We do not accept credit cards.
+We do not accept credit cards outside of our booking system.

 All riders must be at least five (5) years old.